Why is my EC2 Linux instance unreachable and failing one or both of its status checks?

 If the CPUUtilization metric is at or near 100%, the instance might not have enough compute capacity for the kernel to run.

-For T2 or T3 instances, check the CPU credit metrics in the CloudWatch metrics table to determine if the CPU credits are at or near zero.
+For T2 or T3 instances, check the CPU credit metrics in the Amazon CloudWatch metrics table to determine if the CPU credits are at or near zero.
 If the CPU credits are at zero, then the CPUUtilization metric shows a saturation plateau at the baseline performance for the instance.
 The baseline performance might be 20%, 40%, and so on, depending on the instance type.

 CloudWatch metrics indicating CPU utilization at or near 100%, or at a saturation plateau for T2 or T3 instances, indicate that the status check failed due to over-utilization of the instance's resources.
 For instructions on how to troubleshoot this issue, see My EC2 Linux instance failed the instance status check due to over-utilization of its resources.
 How do I troubleshoot this?